PRAEGNANT

 Factors determing physicians choice of chemotherapy over antihormonal therapy in hormone receptor positive metastatic breast cancer patients – an analysis of first and second line breast cancer patients within PRAEGNANT Hein A, Fasching PA

-Evaluation of the course of treatment of patients with metastatic breast cancer within PRAEGNANT Huober J, Fasching PA
+Evaluation of the course of treatment of patients with metastatic breast cancer within PRAEGNANT HHuober J, Fasching PA

-PiiA ehealth Portal for individualized treatment monitoring and patient engagement in oncology research focused on capture of patient reported outcomes within the PRAEGNANT study Network
+PEPPER PiiA ehealth Portal for individualized treatment monitoring and patient engagement in oncology research focused on capture of patient reported outcomes within the PRAEGNANT study Network Wallwiener M

 Clonal evolution and subclonal characterization of breast cancer in axillary and distant metastases Sinn P